 Importance of 5S methodology in the workplace

 5S methodology is one of the most effective tools to eliminate waste from your organization.
 It doesn’t need huge investment and technical excellence during implementation.
-This makes it easy for even small companies to adopt 5S to improve efficiency.
+This certainly makes it easy for even small companies to adopt 5S to improve efficiency.

 Benefits of 5S